-Table 2-2: Total District Water Supp ly
+Table 2-2: Total District Water Supply

-Fourse Water Supply
+Source Water Supply

 Source AFY

-NCSD C Groundwater Available 1 1,267
+NCSD 0 Groundwater Available 1 1,267

-NSWP.
-Allocation 2,500
+NSWP Allocation 2,500

 Total Future Water Supply 3,767

 NSWP New Development Allocation 2 500

 Maximum Future Water Supply 3 4,267

 Notes:

 1. NCSD's current voluntary groundwater reduction goal ba

 reduction from average production in the FY's 2009-10 t

-required by the Final Judgment, or fifty percent of 2,533
+required by the Final Judgment, or fifty percent of 2,533 AFY based on Stage 4.

-2. While this additional allocation is available to the District
+2. 2.
+While this additional allocation is available to the District for delivery under the

 Wholesale Agreement, it should only be taken as needed.
 After the District

 requests 3,001 AFY, the District must maintain that delivery.
 It is believed the

-District may not have enough demand to warrant additional water delivery past
+District may not have enough demand to warrant addition onal water delivery past

-- 2,500 AFY in the planning horizon contemplated in this r eport.
+2,500 AFY in the planning horizon contemplated in this r eport.

-3. Table 7-4, NMMA Stage 4, 2020 UWMP.
+3. 3.
+Table 7-4, NMMA Stage 4, 2020 UWMP.